syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/toolbar/accessibility.md

 ## ARIA attributes

-Toolbar element is assigned with the role of `toolbar`.
+Toolbar control is designed by considering [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/toolbar/) standard.
+Toolbar is supported with ARIA Accessibility which is accessible by on-screen readers, and other assistive technology devices.
+The following list of attributes are added in the Toolbar.

 | **Property** | **Functionalities** |
 | --- | --- |